kev0960/ModooCode/md/inst/mwait.md

 EAX and ECX are used to communicate the additional information to the MWAIT instruction, such as the kind of optimized state the processor should enter.
 ECX specifies optional extensions for the MWAIT instruction.
 EAX may contain hints such as the preferred optimized state the processor should enter.
 Implementation-specific conditions may cause a processor to ignore the hint and enter a different optimized state.
 Future processor implementations may implement several optimized "waiting" states and will select among those states based on the hint argument.

-Table4-10 describes the meaning of ECX and EAX registers for MWAIT extensions.
+Table 4-10 describes the meaning of ECX and EAX registers for MWAIT extensions.

 ### Table 4-10.
 MWAIT Extension Register (ECX)